redhat-na-ssa/hobbyist-guide-to-rhoai/bootcamp/steps/01-add-administrative-user.md

 ## 1. Add administrative user

-### Info
 Only users with cluster administrator privileges can install and configure RHOAI.

 You may be logged into the cluster as user `kubeadmin`, which is an automatically generated temporary user that should not be used as a best practice.
 See _APPENDIX.md for more details on best practices and patching if needed.

 For this procedure, we are using HTpasswd as the Identity Provider (IdP).
 HTPasswd updates the files that store usernames and password for authentication of HTTP users.
-RHOAI uses the same IdP as RHOCP, such as: [htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).
+RHOAI uses the same IdP as RHOCP, such as: htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect.
+[More info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).

 ### Steps

-- Create scratch directory
-    - ```sh
-        mkdir scratch
-        ```
 - Create an htpasswd file to store the user and password information

     - ```sh
         htpasswd -c -B -b scratch/users.htpasswd <username> <password>
         ```
-    - ```sh
+         ```sh
         # Expected output
         Adding password for user <username>
         ```